 Obsessive-Compulsive Disorder (OCD): is a type of mental disorder.
-People with obsessive compulsive disorder experience persistent unwanted and recurring thoughts (obsessions) and/or persistent and unwanted repetitive behaviours (compulsions).
-Repetitive behaviours are carried out with the goal of preventing or getting rid of the obsessions or of releasing a strong feeling of inner tension.
-These behaviours may provide temporary relief for the person while not performing them can cause extreme anxiety.
+People with Obsessive Compulsive Disorder experience persistent unwanted and recurring thoughts (obsessions) and/or persistent and unwanted repetitive behaviors (compulsions).
+Repetitive behaviors are carried out with the goal of preventing or getting rid of the obsessions or of releasing a strong feeling of inner tension.
+These behaviors may provide temporary relief for the person while not performing them can cause extreme anxiety.
 Examples of obsessions include repetitive thoughts of germs or contamination.
 Examples of compulsions include repetitive or excessive touching, counting, hand washing, and cleaning.
 OCD can be effectively treated with medications and psychological therapies.